- Climate Change Impact (Audubon) | +1.5°C - 29% Range Lost | +3.0°C - 54% Range Lost

 The woodcock is one of the few migratory upland game bird species we have, spending its winters in southern states and flying north all the way up into Canada for the breeding season.
 Their breeding and year-round range extends from the Atlantic Coast to a north-south line between the Dakotas and Texas.

-Ideal habitat for American woodcock should include early successional forest.
+Ideal habitat for American woodcock should include early successional forest in a healthy forest.
 Especially aspen, birch, or maple forests and moist or swampy areas such as alder swamps.
 They require the dense young woods for security cover and foraging during the day.
 Furthermore, they use wetland fringes and old fields for feeding and breeding displays at night.
 Woodcock usually establish singing grounds in cleared forest openings, along field edges, over herbaceous and shrubby swamps, or in old field settings.

 Conservation Issues with the American Woodcock